 The earliest proposed solution to the meaning of 666 is a tradition attributed to Polycarp, the disciple of the same Apostle John who wrote Revelation.
 This tradition is preserved in the second century writings of Irenaeus.
-The number 666 is "…contained in the Greek letters of Lateinos (L=30; A=1; T=300; E=5; I=10; N=50; O=70; S=200)" (Commentary on the Whole Bible, Jamieson, Fausset and Brown).
+The number 666 is “contained in the Greek letters of Lateinos [L=30; A=1; T=300; E=5; I=10; N=50; O=70; S=200]” (Jamieson, Fausset & Brown’s Commentary On the Whole Bible, 1961, p.
+1567).
 Lateinos is a Greek term referring to the Romans.
-Interestingly, the Greek expression meaning "the Latin kingdom" (h Latine Basileia) also has a numeric value of 666.
+Interestingly, the Greek expression meaning “the Latin kingdom” (h Latine Basileia) also has a numeric value of 666.
 Greek writers commonly referred to the Roman Empire in this way.
 The book of Revelation was originally written in Greek, as it was written to Greek-speaking churches in ancient Asia Minor.

 The founder of ancient Rome was Romulus, from whose name Rome and Roman are derived.
 The Latin name Romvlvs is written in Hebrew as Romiith.
 In the Hebrew language this also adds up to 666 (resh=200, vau=6, mem=40, yod=10, yod=10, tau=400).
 Thus, in both Greek and Hebrew, the two languages of the Bible, the number 666 is stamped upon the kingdom that derived from Rome.

 The years ahead of us will bring the seventh and final resurrection of the Holy Roman Empire.
-There will most likely be special numeric significance to either the name, or perhaps a special title, of the end-time leader of the Beast power.
+There will most likely be special numeric significance to the name, or perhaps a special title, of the end-time leader of the beast power.
 However, it is important to realize that the Roman system is already stamped with 666.
-That system—and its end-time resurrection—is identified as the Beast.
+That system—and its end-time resurrection—is identified as the beast.

 In the last book of the Bible, we read of Babylon once again.
-Revelation 18 speaks of "Babylon the Great" and of its final and total destruction.
-Just as was Abraham of old, God's end-time people are told, "Come out of her my people" (Revelation 18:4).
-Revelation 21 records the arrival on earth of the New Jerusalem, the city "whose maker and builder is God" (Revelation 21:2).
+Revelation 18 speaks of “Babylon the Great” and of its final and total destruction.
+Just as was Abraham of old, God’s end-time people are told, “Come out of her my people” (Revelation 18:4).
+Revelation 21 records the arrival on earth of the New Jerusalem (Revelation 21:2), the city “whose builder and maker is God” (Hebrews 11:10).

-Babylon and Jerusalem are two ancient cities, which represent two completely opposite systems of government and ways of life.
+Babylon and Jerusalem are two ancient cities that represent two completely opposite systems of government and ways of life.
 One is derived from Nimrod, the first post-flood tyrant who rebelled against God and His laws.
-Nimrod introduced a system of human tyrannical government and sought to build a one-world government the devil's way.
-Babylon is Satan's historic counterfeit of, and alternative to, God's kingdom.
+Nimrod introduced a system of human tyrannical government and sought to build a one-world government the devil’s way.
+Babylon is Satan’s historic counterfeit of, and alternative to, God’s kingdom.

-On the evening that began the Feast of Trumpets in 539bc, 66 years after Nebuchadnezzar's kingdom had begun, Daniel stood in a hushed banquet hall and read "the handwriting on the wall" to one of Nebuchadnezzar's successors, Belshazzar.
-Babylon was weighed in the balance, found wanting, and would that very night give way to a successor kingdom.
+On an autumn evening in 539 BC, 66 years after Nebuchadnezzar’s kingdom had begun, Daniel stood in a hushed banquet hall and read the handwriting on the wall to one of Nebuchadnezzar’s successors, Belshazzar.
+Babylon was weighed in the balance, was found wanting, and would that very night give way to a successor kingdom.